garrison/Bravais.jl/README.rst

 Now we briefly consider the case of open boundary conditions.
 For any direction :math:`i` in which there is open boundary conditions, set :math:`M_{ij}=M_{ji}=0\ \forall j` (i.e. the corresponding row and column of the matrix :math:`M` must be zero) and :math:`\eta_i=0`.
 Then :math:`x_i=0` (zero momentum) is the only unique solution (is it?) in that direction, as we expect.
 For the directions in which there are periodic boundary conditions (or, more generally, twisted boundary conditions), the allowed momenta are must be determined, as we now explain.

-Number of allowed moment: product over all dimensions with periodic/twisted BC's (FIXME)
+Number of allowed momenta: product over all dimensions with periodic/twisted BC's (FIXME).
+In other words, the product of all nonzero diagonal elements of :math:`M`.

 For a lattice with a basis, the allowed momenta are given entirely by the underlying Bravais lattice.